zentrope/blog.devtrope/README.md

 There are three main directories:

   * **articles:**<br/>
-    A sub-directory of markdown files representing, hopefully, the reason you're interesting in blogging in the first place.
+    A tree of markdown files representing, hopefully, the reason you're interested in blogging in the first place.

   * **assets:**<br/>
-    All the stuff that makes up your site, referred to by your articles or by the templates.
-Images, for instance, scripts, stylesheets, podcasts, zip files: the works.
+    All the stuff that makes up your site, potentially referred to by your articles or by the templates.
+Images, for instance, and scripts, stylesheets, podcasts, zip files: the works.
 Everything that's not an article and not a template.